-The drive out to Tuasan Falls in an adventure in itself.
-A newly constructed road leads through small villages and lush jungle surrounds, providing easy access to Tuasan Falls.
+The drive to Catarman is an adventure in itself.
+A newly constructed road leads through small villages and lush jungle surrounds, providing easy access to the falls.

-At the entrance to Tuasan Falls, you’ll find a parking lot, some sari-sari stores selling snacks and drinks and a small ticketing office.
+At the entrance, you’ll find a parking lot, some sari-sari stores selling snacks and drinks, and a small ticketing office.

-Once you have paid the 50 pesos entrance fee, it’s a short 1-minute walk around the bend to reach Tuasan Falls.
+Once you have paid the 50 pesos entrance fee, it’s a short 1-minute walk around the bend to reach the waterfall.

 WHAT TO EXPECT AT TUASAN FALLS

-Although the swimming holes at Tuasan Falls Camiguin have been somewhat man-made, they have done well to preserve its natural beauty.
+Although the swimming holes have been somewhat man-made, the locals have done well to preserve their natural beauty.

 On the left-hand side of the cascading rock pools is a lifeguard tower and a Filipino lifesaver ready to save the day if something goes wrong.
-Rest assured, there are no strong currents and the water is only shoulder-deep so I am sure you won’t have any issues while swimming at Tuasan Falls.
+Rest assured, there are no strong currents and the water is only shoulder-deep, and I am sure you won’t have any issues while swimming at the falls.